The business proprietor is John Everingham F.T.C.L.

 REPAIRS

 A missing beak (mouth part) for a pipe blown bass can generally be replaced by one from Aulos but bass pipes are a difficult problem.
 Aulos pipes (there are two types, only the current top entry style pipe is available but the matching cap is not) are obtainable at a price, as are pipes for most current basses.
 Most old instruments cannot be suited "off the peg" and the cost of having a pipe made specially is so high that I have never been asked to provide one.
 I have managed to modify an Aulos old cap so that it takes the current pipe.
-Click here if you would like to see a pdf showing what is involved.
-If you cannot do it yourself, I may be able to do it for you.
+Click here if you would like to see a pdf showing what was involved.

 Plumbing fittings that avoid the need to bend tubing are available.
 I can make fully functional replacement bass pipes from 10mm brass tube and copper elbows.
 Old Moeck pipes are 12mm and this is something of a problem as 12mm brass tube is not available from the usual sources.
 However, I have found a source of 12mm copper tube and another for 12mm copper elbows.
 You can see my first one here.